Newel K. Whitney: Nauvoo

 After Joseph Smith's death, Whitney was a trustee-in-trust for the church.
 Whitney was a member of the Masonic Lodge in Nauvoo.
 He was an alderman in Nauvoo from 1841 to 1843.
-From 1846–1847, Whitney led Church members in settling at Winter Quarters.
+From 1846 to 1847, Whitney led Church members in settling at Winter Quarters.

 In 1848, Whitney migrated to Utah, and in 1849 he was the bishop of the Salt Lake City Eighteenth Ward.
 Whitney helped place new immigrants in communities.
 He helped Brigham Young locate and plan Ogden, Utah.
-He died in 1850 of "bilious pleurisy."
+He died in 1850 of "bilious pleurisy".
 LDS Church president Gordon B. Hinckley compared Whitney's role in the early church to a Presiding Bishop who oversees the Church's physical assets.